 A. Please email Accessarrangements@icaew.com

-A The closing date for Examination applications is Wednesday 1 September 2021.
+A. The closing date for Examination applications is Friday 8 September 2023.

 A. There is no provision for late examination applications.